How to Be More Creative and What Silence Has to Do With it

 Spending extended periods of time alone creates the space to concentrate on ones’ passion.
 How otherwise would you get anything done?

-A quote by Warren Buffet very precisely summarizes this screamingly obvious yet often ignored fact – ‘The difference between successful people and really successful people is that really successful people say no to almost everything.’
+A quote by Warren Buffet very precisely summarizes this screamingly obvious yet often ignored fact – ‘The difference between successful people and really successful people is those really successful people say no to almost everything.’

 Saying no to others, creating that space to produce and feeling well about oneself doing so is at the heart of Charlie Chaplin’s poem ‘As I began to love myself I freed myself of anything that is no good for my health – food, people, things, situations, and everything that drew me down and away from myself.
 At first, I called this attitude a healthy egoism.
 Today I know it is ‘Love of Oneself”.

-In the solitude, we can discover our inner voice, which is the core virtue of any creative undertaking.
-It is also the magic of the creative process when the masterpiece manifests itself from depths of our mind as if it was instead coming through us than from us.
+In solitude, we can discover our inner voice, which is the core virtue of any creative undertaking.
+It is also the magic of the creative process when the masterpiece manifests itself from the depths of our mind as if it was instead coming through us than from us.

 So How to Be More Creative – Where to Start?

-Having a variety of activities, incubating thoughts, daydreaming, moving into the present moment, listening to happy music, taking a walk, gardening, embracing solitude and silence.
+Having a variety of activities, incubating thoughts, daydreaming, moving into the present moment, listening to happy music, taking a walk, gardening, embracing solitude, and silence.
 All these activities can help to spark innovative thinking.

 We started this little expedition into creativity and how to attain it by making the point that the flamboyant creative genius is a cherished image but not the real deal as hard work comes first.
 This still holds, but wait.

 What about excentric creatives like Klaus Kinski who legendarily ranted at audiences and drove his director Werner Herzog sufficiently crazy that he tried to kill Kinski?
-What about filmmaker R. W. Fassbinder and his aggressively non-conformist lifestyle, workaholism and drug excesses he eventually died from?
+What about filmmaker R. W. Fassbinder and his aggressively non-conformist lifestyle, workaholism, and drug excesses he eventually died from?

 What about the long list of highly-gifted creatives who struggled to find their place in life to tragically perish by their own doing at a young age?
 Kurt Cobain, Jimi Hendrix, Janis Joplin, Heath Ledger, Jim Morrison, Egon Schiele, Amy Winehouse, Ilya Zhitomirskiy to name just a few.

 ‘Messy Minds’ is the introduction to Kaufman’s and Gregoire ‘Wired to Create.’
 Yes, creative minds are messy.
-Creative minds challenge, polarize, enrage, frustrate and amaze.
+Creative minds challenge, polarize, enrage, frustrate, and amaze.
 And while this is not based on research but personal ruminations, it appears to me that creative minds require substantial personality work and an active and ongoing effort trying to keep it together.